HerringtonDarkholme/babel-glide/README.md

 traverse(ast.program, traverseAST, accumulator)
 ```

-### 2. change the accumulator value
+### 3. change the accumulator value

 Given the recursive nature of the traversal, it is quite often we need to use a new accumlator value for the child nodes.
-In this case, we can use the `yield` statement to pass new accumulator to descendent node traversal.
+In estree-glide, we can use the `yield` statement to pass new accumulator to descendent node traversal.

 For example, we can create new scope for function declarations and pass it to the child nodes.